RDLLab/posggym/CONTRIBUTING.md

   - [x] using posggym Env and posggym Models
   - [x] creating your own environment
   - [ ] using posggym.agents
-  - [ ] creating your own agents
-  - [ ] using posggym with pettingzoo
-  - [ ] using posggym with rllib
 - [ ] posggym.agents installation and packaging working correctly
-- [ ] have the following additional agents implemented
-  - [ ] grid_world/driving - shortest path agent (ideally with different aggressiveness: "aggressive" doesn't consider other cars, "mixed" sometimes aggressive sometimes waits, "timid/not aggressive" will wait till all cars are gone before progressing.)
-  - [ ] continuous/driving - shortest path agent
-  - [ ] continuous/pursuit_evasion - shortest path agent

 ### Future developments